atelier-saulx/based/packages/client/README.md

 This package allows to interact with a Based environment, to set and observe data, to upload files, track and see analytics, and authenticate users.

-This page provide a quick first look to the main methods thi package offers.
+This page provide a quick first look to the main methods this package offers.
 Detailed information about each method is linked in the appropriate paragraph.

 ## Set data